reddio-com/doc/docs/guide/jssdk-reference/balance.md

 <strong style='color:red'>*</strong>**starkKey** <strong style='color:#8792a2'>string</strong>

-A unique key that identifies the user in the off-chain state
+A unique key that identifies the user in the off-chain state.

 ---